crxzys-spec/astraflow/docs/worker-scheduler-architecture.md

 - Workers expose a unified `ResourceRegistry` to store large files, browser sessions, torch models, and other reusable assets, reporting their state via heartbeat metrics.
 - Result payloads can return lightweight references (`resourceId`, `workerId`, `type`, metadata) instead of inlining large data, while dispatch parameters support `resourceRef` to enforce worker affinity.
 - The scheduler maintains an affinity registry so follow-up tasks stick to the worker that owns the required resource; platform-level guardrails control inline size limits, TTL, and eviction policies.
-- Lifecycle hooks (register → lease → touch → release → cleanup) coordinate between packages, worker runtime, and scheduler to reclaim resources safely.
+- Lifecycle hooks (register ->lease ->touch ->release ->cleanup) coordinate between packages, worker runtime, and scheduler to reclaim resources safely.
 - `/api/v1/runs` responses now include per-node state and aggregated artifacts so UIs can inspect which worker handled each step and which resources are available for reuse.
 Each node also exposes `pendingAck`, `dispatchId`, and `ackDeadline` so operators can spot dispatch retries or stalled acknowledgements directly from the REST view. inate between packages, worker runtime, and scheduler to reclaim resources safely.

 Use that document as the authoritative blueprint when implementing resource-aware dispatch, artifact storage, and session/model reuse.